How to make a home insurance claim

 - Contact your insurance provider.
 They will be able to walk you through the next steps, including what evidence you will need for your claim and whether they will send out a representative to assess the damage.
 In some cases, they may also be able to provide you with immediate assistance such as emergency accommodation, though this will depend on what’s included in your policy.

 - Collect and prepare evidence.
 You will need extensive documentation to support your claim.
-Evidence can include photographs, receipts, policy information, damage assessments from either the insurance provider or a private appraiser, written descriptions, etc.
+Evidence can include photographs, receipts, policy information, damage assessments and written descriptions from either the insurance provider or a private appraiser.

 What evidence do you need when making a home insurance claim?